 Steps to Overcoming a Phobia

 She broke her fear habit.
-And if she could do it — a women confined to her bed — and I could do it, all by God’s grace, then you can too.
+And if she—a women confined to her bed—could do it, and I could do it, all by God’s grace, then you can, too.

 1. Be realistic.
 Your fear habit is ingrained in the way you think, feel, and act.
 It takes time to change this habit.
 Be persistent.
 If you hit a snag, no worries.
 Just do the next thing.